-Power Rangers is a legacy, one of the few shows to run almost non-stop since its inception in 1993.
-Throughout those now 26 years, the series has had its ups, its downs, and its mehs.
-I’ve been watching since the ripe age of 2 and loved the series even through its more questionable years.
+Power Rangers is a legacy, joining a very small list of shows that run for such a long period of time, over 28 years!
+Throughout that time, the series has had its ups, its downs, and its mehs.
+I’ve been watching since the ripe age of 2 and have always loved the series, even in some of its more questionable moments.

 Quick note: I’m not including the “MMPR Reversioning” as a season.
 It’s just a few Photoshop effects over a smattering of Mighty Morphin Power Rangers Season 1 episodes, and it’s nothing to write home about.
 I’m also rolling the Alien Rangers episodes into Season 3.

 So keeping in mind this is just my opinion, let’s get started, shall we?

 Nothing much happens in Megaforce.
 The show feels like killing time with endless fights and little characterization for our main team.
 We’re lucky to get more than two minutes with our Rangers out of suit and even less for the supporting cast.

 The only saving grace of the season is the funky fresh, poppin’ and lockin’ Robo Knight who steals the entire show at the expense of everyone else.
 Megaforce wants to recapture the magic of the first MMPR season but just isn’t given the space to make that possible.

 Everything in the show is nearly directly translated from its Japanese source material with little MMPR touches sprinkled throughout that make no sense.
 The acting is wooden all around, although with the dialogue given it’s hard not to be.
 “Now what about what I throw at you?!?”
 Or the infamous, “Wow!
 He’s so sparkly.”